Current status

 May 5, 2026

-Clarified why Toccata moved from the older May 5 target to the roughly June 5-20 window: sequencing commitments needed to be finalized before zk systems and runtimes depend on them.
+Clarified why Toccata moved from the older May 5 target: sequencing commitments needed to be finalized before zk systems and runtimes depend on them.
+The current release source is now v2.0.0.

 May 6, 2026